 When communicating safety, what is your style?

-Style X: Primarily view yourself as a manager informing and directing workers; more of a Top-Down approach where you speak and they act; not unlike a military operation where Command and Control helps effectively manage a safety conscious ship.
+Style X: Primarily view yourself as a manager informing and directing workers; more of a Top-Down approach where you speak and they act; not unlike a military operation where Command and Control helps effectively managing a safety conscious ship.

 Style Y: You are a Salesman, selling the importance and proper implementation of safety to your teammates - aka your customers.
 You know in the long run you cannot force anyone to do anything against their will, so you prefer to start from the bottom up, gaining consensus from those you are selling to.

 Which is closer to how you perceive yourself?
 Which is closer to how you actually behave?